 Tax statements are mailed out by the Surplus Line Association of Illinois about four weeks before the due date.
 They are sent directly to licensees at the surplus line license mailing address that was reported to NIPR.
 Sometimes, this is the licensee's home address.
 However, if you have designated a separate tax statement recipient, the statements are mailed to that person.

+Unless your license has expired or been canceled, tax statements are not generally available on paper, or from the EFS, until the month before they are due.
 If you did not receive, or cannot find, the statements, they can be reprinted on the EFS by following these instructions.
 If you have tried printing the statements from the EFS and were unable, you can send an email to and request duplicate statements.

 Other Important Reminders